-- Fuzzy RDD: Some individuals above cutoff do NOT get treatment and some individuals below cutoff do receive treatment. - The result is a research design where the discontinuity becomes an instrumental variable for treatment status instead of deterministically switching treatment on or off.
+- Fuzzy RDD: Some individuals above cutoff do NOT get treatment and some individuals below cutoff do receive treatment. - The probability of treatment is not deterministic at the threshold but a function of $X{i,p_1}(X_i)$ and $p_0(X_i)$.

+• This creates a research design where the discontinuity serves as an instrumental variable for treatment status, rather than directly determining treatment assignment.